 What’s always great, however, is the RT-AX86U’s performance.

-With the 2.5 Gbps port and the support for 160 MHz channel width, you can expect the top speeds out of this router.
+With the 2.5 Gbps port and the 160 MHz channel width support, you can expect the top speeds out of this router.
 And that was exactly what I got in my testing.

 Excellent Wi-Fi speeds

-Just for kicks, I decided to test the router using two 2×2 Wi-Fi 6 clients.
-In a full wireless connection, the router still delivered some 600 Mbps and 520 Mbps at close and long ranges, respectively.
+Just for kicks, I decided to test the router using two 2×2 Wi-Fi 6 clients by copying data from one to another.
+In this case, the router still delivered some 600 Mbps and 520 Mbps at close and long ranges, respectively.

 On the 2.4 GHz band, which has always been slow where I live, the RT-AX86U did very well, too.
-It was again, one of the fastest, registering the real-world speeds of more than 260 Mbps and some 180 Mbps at close and long ranges, respectively.
+Again, it was one of the fastest, registering real-world speeds of more than 260 Mbps and some 180 Mbps at close and long ranges, respectively.